MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/picker/index.md

 ---
-title: "Picker"
+title: "Xamarin.Forms Picker"
-description: "The Picker view is a control for selecting a text item from a list of data." ms.prod: xamarin ms.assetid: D4815A4B-104B-4294-951B-BD8F2EC33C86 ms.technology: xamarin-forms
+description: "The Xamarin.Forms Picker displays a short list of items, from which the user can select an item.
+This article explains how to use the Picker class to select a text item from a list of data." ms.prod: xamarin ms.assetid: D4815A4B-104B-4294-951B-BD8F2EC33C86 ms.technology: xamarin-forms